EXECUTIVE COACHING BASICS

 Here are three critical areas to consider when making a career change.
 This guidance is based on real-time market data from the job market and a talent acquisition perspective.
-These suggestions have helped hundreds of people, from Engineers to CEOs.
-If you follow our advice, you will generate more interest from potential employers, move forward in the interview process, and improve your chances of getting the job!
+We have helped hundreds of VP and C-level job seekers for decades.
+If you follow our advice, you will generate more interest from potential employers, move forward in the interview process, and improve your chances of getting a great new job!

-The function and scope of the work you have performed, and industries you have worked in over the past 2 to 3, maybe 3 to 5 years, is what will generate the highest degree of interest and market value from potential employers.
+The function and scope of the work you have performed, and industries you have worked in over the past 3 to 5 years, are what will generate the highest degree of interest and compensation value from potential employers.

-The closer you stay to that center - function, scope, and industries - the more interest you will find and the better chance you will have of getting the job.
+The closer you stay to that center - function, scope, and industries - the more interest you will find and the better chance you will have of getting a great new job.

 The further away you move from that center, the less you will see.

 2. OPTIMIZING YOUR LINKEDIN PROFILE AND RESUME

 Your LinkedIn Profile, not your resume, is what talent acquisition professionals use to ‘source’ and ‘screen’ candidates like you for job opportunities.
 LinkedIn is what they use to determine if they will talk to you.
 Why?
 LinkedIn Recruiter is the primary sourcing tool used by talent acquisition professionals to find the people they seek.

 Your LinkedIn profile must effectively communicate your ‘market value’ and do so at the top of the page.